Stephanie Sparkowski: Long Island Rough Riders

 During the offseason leading up to her junior year of college, Sparkowski played with the Long Island Rough Riders in the pre-professional USL W League.
 She appeared in four regular season matches and one playoff fixture, recording a clean sheet in all five of her appearances except for the playoff game.

 Chicago Stars

 After completing her time with Michigan, Sparkowski joined Chicago Stars FC's 2025 preseason squad as a non-rostered invitee.
 Although she was not offered a contract at the start of the Stars' NWSL campaign, Sparkowski later signed her first professional contract with Chicago on June 3, 2025, inking a roster relief contract to replace injured Stars backup Mackenzie Wood.
 Following the expiry of her contract, Sparkowski spent three months as a free agent before joining Chicago once again in October 2025; another injury to Wood had opened the door for Sparkowski to play for Chicago on a roster relief contract for the second time.
+She did not make any appearances for the Stars before departing at the end of the season as a free agent.

+Piteå IF

+On January 15, 2026, Swedish club Piteå IF announced that they had signed Sparkowski to a two-year contract.